S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 ### Key Challenges

-_What are the most important known (or anticipated) challenges the delegatees might face? _
+_What are the most important known (or anticipated) challenges the delegatees might face?_

 Key challenges relate to situations that might significantly impede the delegatees’ ability to successfully account for the domain and where what’s required to deal with those situations is variable or not obvious.
 Explicitly describing key challenges enables delegatees to monitor and decide how to prepare for and respond to them, should they occur.

 Key challenges include:

 -    risks and vulnerabilities
 -    variables (e.g. weather)
 -    uncertainty and complexity
 -    lack of skills or resources

-**Describe** the _Driver:_ the situation that is (or might be) challenging and the (anticipated) effect this would have on the organization.
+**Describe** the _Driver_, the situation that is (or might be) challenging and the (anticipated) effect this would have on the organization.
 Include information about  how this might impede the ability of the delegatees to successfully account for this domain.

-**Recommended format:** _Driver:_ _[current situation] _and_ [(anticipated) effect]_
+**Recommended format:** Driver: _[current situation]_ and _[(anticipated) effect]_

 **Examples:**

-1. _[current situation] _Changing legal requirements that need to be included in our software are often only announced a few weeks before taking effect_ [anticipated effect] _which can make it difficult to respond to the changes in time.
+1. _[current situation] _Changing legal requirements that need to be included in our software are often only announced a few weeks before taking effect _[anticipated effect]_ which can make it difficult to respond to the changes in time.
 2. _[current situation] _Due to differing priorities, partners are sometimes unavailable when we need their services, _[effect]_ making it difficult to meet project deadlines.
 3. _[current situation]_ Our codebase is old, incoherent and poorly maintained, and we lack the funds to clean up the code. _[effect]_ Therefore it’s hard to estimate how long adding a new feature will take, and changes can lead to bugs and security issues.
 4. _[current situation]_ Customer purchases are highly weather dependent _[effect]_ which makes it difficult to optimize perishable stock and staffing.
 5. _[current situation] _We’re threatened by an economic crisis, _[anticipated effect] _which could significantly impact our ability to meet our sales target.
 6. _[current situation] _Some team members have their main responsibilities in other domains _[anticipated effect] _which can sometimes make it difficult for them to free up enough time for work in this domain
-7. _[current situation]_ Due to cultural differences, there is a diversity of norms and expectations across the different teams_ [effect]_ which has in the past led to miscommunication, conflict and ineffectiveness.
+7. _[current situation]_ Due to cultural differences, there is a diversity of norms and expectations across the different teams _[effect]_ which has in the past led to miscommunication, conflict and ineffectiveness.

-**Tips: **
+**Tips:**

 -    There are always some challenges that you need to address.
 Try to list at least three!
 -    Keep your descriptions objective.